Best Glasses for Round Faces (Designer Frames Guide)

 Quick round-face checklist

-• Choose angles if you want definition
+• Choose angles for definition

-• Choose cat-eye lift if you want elegance
+• Choose cat-eye lift for elegance

-• Choose top-heavy styles if you want balance
+• Choose top-heavy styles for balance

 • Prioritise fit before logos